 Danger of accidents The brake system fails in the event of overheating.

 If the foot brake lever is not released, the brake linings drag continuously.

-- Take your foot off the foot brake lever when you are not braking.
+Take your foot off the foot brake lever if you do not want to brake.

 Danger of accidents Higher total weight increases the stopping distance.